Facebook starts fact-checking partnership with Reuters

-(Reuters) - Facebook Inc said on Wednesday it has reached an agreement with news agency Reuters, a unit of Thomson Reuters Corp, to fact-check content posted on the social media platform and its photo-sharing app Instagram.
+(Reuters) - Facebook Inc (FB.O) said on Wednesday it has reached an agreement with news agency Reuters, a unit of Thomson Reuters Corp (TRI.N) (TRI.TO), to fact-check content posted on the social media platform and its photo-sharing app Instagram.

 Under pressure to remove fake news on its platform ahead of the U.S. presidential elections, Facebook started a U.S. pilot program in December to detect misinformation faster.